NHLBI-MR/ISMRM2019_demo/GE_converter_demo/README.md

 1.  **Linux** Orchestra environment, already installed in container without system HDF5, or on user's host system, and can be mounted to container.

+1. Please go into the "ge_to_ismrmrd_converter" folder, and go through steps 1-10 of the demonstration, i.e. have your environment / container set up, and ISMRMRD and GE-to-ISMRMRD already built, installed, and ready for use, if you want to follow along with the class demonstrations in real time.
+The build process using Orchestra is rather lengthy, and would otherwise not allow any time for demonstration.